ashikranjan/grad_cerm/README.md

-- Here I have used the python to solve the problem mentioned in the problem_statement.txt
+- Here I have used Python to solve the problem mentioned in the problem_statement.txt
 - to run the code you can clone the repo and run the python python_soln.py
 - You can try with different days by changing the value of days
-- Please make sure that you have python installed and running python_soln.py
+- Please make sure that you have Python installed and running python_soln.py
-- from the same directory where this file exist
+- from the same directory where this file exists

-Please find below my approach that i used to solve the problem
+Please find below the approach that I used to solve the problem

-- In the problem statement we have two problem 1st is to find the number of ways to attend the class at N days and another to find the probability of not missing graduation ceremoney
+- In the problem statement we have two problems 1st is to find the number of ways to attend the class at N days and another to find the probability of not missing the graduation ceremony

-Lets check how manyally we can find the number of ways days=1, ways=1
+Let's check how manually we can find the number of ways days=1, ways=1

 days=2, ways=2